theoxav/Twitter-Express/README.md

 - **express-session:** Middleware for managing sessions.
 - **connect-mongo:** MongoDB session store for Express.
 - **MongoDB:** NoSQL database for storing tweets and user data.
+- **Nodemailer**: Email sending service for features like password resets and account verification.